What is a Deposition in Law or Court?

 Sample Deposition Questions That Can Trick You

-• How many seconds passed from the time you first saw the defendant’s car and the impact?
+- How many seconds elapsed from when you first saw the defendant’s car and the impact?

 You should never answer questions about time, distance, or speed concerning your accident.